loginid1/cognito-lambda/README.md

 Running the [CloudFormation](https://aws.amazon.com/cloudformation/) found in `./aws/Template.yaml` will set up the services and the backend needed to run this demo.
 When the template is finished running, the output will produce three values:

-1. PasskeyAPIEndpoint - The backend base URL for the demo
-2. UserPoolId - Cognito userpool ID
+1. UserPoolId - Cognito userpool ID
-3. UserPoolClientId - public Cognito client ID
+2. UserPoolClientId - public Cognito client ID

 Enter the required parameters when running the template: